openmind-systems-lab/.github/profile/README.md

 # 📜 Open Source

-Unless explicitly stated otherwise, projects are released under the MIT License.
+Unless explicitly stated otherwise, all projects are released under the MIT License.

-The objective is to maximize transparency, collaboration and knowledge sharing.
+Our objective is to maximize transparency, collaboration and knowledge sharing through permissive Open Source licensing.

 ---

 # ⚖️ About

-OpenMind Systems Lab is a French non-profit association (Association Loi 1901).
+OpenMind Systems Lab is an independent French non-profit association (Association Loi 1901).

 The organization is dedicated to: